neojingyi/KiasuBites/README.md

 - **Favorites**: Save your favorite vendors for quick access
 - **Order Management**: Track your orders and pickup times
 - **Profile Customization**: Set dietary preferences and search radius
+- **Interactive 3D Globe**: Explore vendors on an interactive 3D globe map with auto-rotation and theme switching

 ### For Vendors
 - **Dashboard Analytics**: Track sales, revenue, and meals saved